 Prototypes and Testing

 I created paper prototypes and tested basic user flows.
 I wanted to discover what types of interactions were more engaging.
+I was inspired by apps like Tik Tok and dating apps that keep user engagement through various types of scrolls.

 This small-scale testing showed that there was no clear favourite in terms of the presentation of services.
 This was an opportunity to link back to universal design and add a button that allowed the user to switch views or simply search for topics.